 International experiences

 Students can embark on an unforgettable experience abroad while earning credits towards their engineering studies.
 Opportunities include the Coordinated International Experience (CIE) exchange program, the Go Global exchange program, and the Global Engineering Leadership courses.
 The CIE program is customized for Applied Science students and features 18 international partner institutions across 3 regions.
-All of the international experiences have generous funding opportunities and allow for students to build an international network of peers, professors, and potential employers.
+All of the international experiences allow students to build an international network of peers, professors, and potential employers.